raleel/cfi-srd-pt/Appendix_A_Monsters_And_Treasures.md

 ## Notes on Monster Rank

 Rank denotes an approximate challenge of the creature in question and is similar, but _not_ equal to, a character's Rank.
 Four Rank 1 creatures would be a challenge for four Rank 1 characters.
 It doesn't mean it will be an equal fight, just that it should be a challenge.
-For example, a party of six Rank 1 characters should find six Rank 1 monsters a challenge, or twelve Rank ½, or three Rank 2, or a single Rank 6, and so on.
+For example, a party of six Rank 1 characters should find six Rank 1 monsters a challenge, or twelve Rank ½, or three Rank 2, or a Cantole Rank 6, and so on.
 That doesn't mean that they couldn't survive a battle against a Rank 8 monster, or that they couldn't be destroyed by a number of creatures equaling half their Rank.
 That's just the nature of random dice rolls.
 It does, however, give a starting point for Games Masters learning the system. **A good rule of thumb is to choose monsters whose Rank is equal to the party's Rank, plus or minus one**.
 That way the players aren't always running into the same number of orcs, goblins, ogres, and so on.

 ---
 ## Example Monsters